RedHatInsights/ai-web-clients/packages/ai-client-state/README.md

 // Events.IN_PROGRESS - When message sending status changes
 // Events.CONVERSATIONS - When conversation list changes
 // Events.INITIALIZING_MESSAGES - When conversation history is being loaded
+// Events.INIT_LIMITATION - When client initialization has limitations
 ```

 ### Subscribing to Events